Bokka-kartik/Blooms-VLITS/README.md

 This project is designed for educational environments and can be expanded further with REST APIs or database integration.

 ##Research Paper
-i also attached the related paper that we have done feel free to refer the document for any doubt regarding the project
+i also attached the related paper that we have done feel free to refer the document for any doubt regarding the project [title : Research Paper]

 ## Contributions